 Gong Hei Fat Choi!
 Happy New Year of the Fire Monkey!
-To celebrate the start of the Lunar New Year I thought I would look at writers from cultures that celebrate this event: a Hong-Kong born writer’s Philippines-set novel, and a Japanese writer, as the interwebs tell me Japan celebrates both the Gregorian and Lunar new years.
+To celebrate the start of the Lunar New Year I thought I would look at writers from cultures and countries outside of China that also widely celebrate this event: a Hong-Kong born writer’s Philippines-set novel, and a Japanese writer, as the interwebs tell me Japan celebrates both the Gregorian and Lunar new years.
 These will also be two more stops on my Around the World in 80 Books Reading Challenge, hosted by Hard Book Habit.

 Image from here

 Firstly, Brownout on Breadfruit Boulevard by Timothy Mo (1995).
 I picked this up because it was enthusiastically recommended in a lecture I attended on post-colonial literature.
 Brownout is set primarily in the Philippines, in the fictional city of Gobernador de Leon, where Victoria Init, admirer of Imelda Marcos, strives to extend her congressman husband’s power.

 “Rubbish carts too dilapidated to carry the neat and frugal household wastes of Osaka had come from Japan; schoolbuses no longer fit to carry Korean children from Seoul; traffic lights , too laconic to blink longer at the soldierly traffic in Wellington would glare defeasance implacably red-eyed at the escaped lunatics behind the steering wheels of the Gobernador de Leon jeepneys.
 Traffic was absurdly heavy…you would stay in the same place a maximum of five minute before creeping on again…So what if it was only inches?
 Advance was cumulative; the achievement slow but palpable.
 In short, at the end of it you had made progress.
 Progress was Victoria Init’s idol.
 She would sacrifice everything and everyone at the feet of that stern shibboleth”